Why I (finally) tried Stitch Fix

 But, stuck at home for more than a year, I decided that I needed new wardrobe options.

 Read on to learn more about Stitch Fix, how the service works, and why I decided to order another box even though the first one wasn’t a screaming success.
-(And why I returned everything in the second box as well.)
+(And why I returned everything in the second box as well.
+And why I still shop from them on occasion.)

 About Stitch Fix